 Peakon will also generate a smart summary of each topic.
 This includes the particular sentences that are most indicative of all the comments that make up a topic, and it gives you an insight to an entire conversation in a few seconds.
 You can then click through to view all the comments in the topic.

 As the screenshot above shows, each topic gets a dedicated page.
 In this case you can see all the comments that discuss feedback, in the context of how much recognition employees believe their work is given.
-As a manager you can then acknowledge particular comments to let individuals know they’ve been heard, or even start an anonymous dialogue with an employee using the Conversations feature.
+As a manager you can then acknowledge particular comments to let individuals know they’ve been heard, or even start a confidential dialogue with an employee using the Conversations feature.

 You’ll also notice we’ve added some custom Peakon emoticons to bring comments to life, on the topics page and across the dashboard.
 If you’re wondering why scores of seven have rather indifferent looking faces, the emoticons relate to the eNPS scale which sees 7 and 8 as passive (because this is the median of how scores are usually distributed for eNPS).